-- 59.1 At Copthorne Prep School we aim to ensure that all children have their work marked in such a way that it is likely to improve their learning, develop their self-confidence, raise self-esteem and provide opportunities for self-assessment. - 59.2 It is hoped that a combined effort by all staff in the area of marking will help the pupils and parents to understand clearly where a problem lies, and what should be done to remedy it. - 59.3 Whilst it is accepted that different departments have differing priorities in marking criteria, we are all teachers of English. - 59.4 It is important that pupils do not feel that the need for accuracy in written work begins and ends at the English lesson. - 59.5 Marking should be selective: that is to say that not all errors need to be highlighted, particularly for children with marked difficulties in these areas.
+- 60.1 At Copthorne Prep School we aim to ensure that all children have their work marked in such a way that it is likely to improve their learning, develop their self-confidence, raise self-esteem and provide opportunities for self-assessment. - 60.2 It is hoped that a combined effort by all staff in the area of marking will help the pupils and parents to understand clearly where a problem lies, and what should be done to remedy it. - 60.3 Whilst it is accepted that different departments have differing priorities in marking criteria, we are all teachers of English. - 60.4 It is important that pupils do not feel that the need for accuracy in written work begins and ends at the English lesson. - 60.5 Marking should be selective: that is to say that not all errors need to be highlighted, particularly for children with marked difficulties in these areas.
 It is also imperative that children should not be discouraged from 'seeking out' new vocabulary because this automatically leads to reams of corrections, e.g 'enormous' incorrectly spelt is preferable to 'big'.
+There should also be opportunities for teacher pupil feedback with teachers providing pupils with open ended questions about their work and what they have been learning in class for example.

-60 Marking - Aims
+61 Marking - Aims

-- 60.1 To monitor the pupil's developing skills, knowledge and understanding - 60.2 To encourage pupils to raise their achievement and develop their self-esteem - 60.3 To highlight the pupil's strengths - 60.4 To provide targets to aid the pupil's progress
+- 61.1 To monitor the pupil's developing skills, knowledge and understanding - 61.2 To encourage pupils to raise their achievement and develop their self-esteem - 61.3 To highlight the pupil's strengths - 61.4 To provide targets to aid the pupil's progress

-61 Marking and Presentation Guidelines - Prep
+62 Marking and Presentation Guidelines - Prep

-- 61.1 It is hoped that the following annotations will encourage consistency among staffand provide clarity for pupils. - 61.2 sp.
+- 62.1 It is hoped that the following annotations will encourage consistency among staff and provide clarity for pupils. - 62.2 sp.
 Denotes a spelling error.
-To be written out an appropriate number of times. - 61.3 pu.
-Denotes punctuation. - 61.4 // A new paragraph needed. - 61.5 ^ Word(s) omitted. - 61.6 ?
-Illegible/nonsense writing. - 61.7 Staff should mark in any legible colour different to the colour used by the pupil and not in pencil. - 61.8 All work should be marked as seen. - 61.9 It is expected that the majority of marking in the Prep School is done with the child present and staff should emphasise one or two teaching points only. - 61.10 It is ideal for the teacher and assistant to move around the room marking and commenting whilst the children are still working. - 61.11 Younger children are encouraged to write freely and independently so emergent writing is accepted with very little correction.
+To be written out an appropriate number of times. - 62.3 pu.
+Denotes punctuation. - 62.4 // A new paragraph needed. - 62.5 ^ Word(s) omitted. - 62.6 ?
+Illegible/nonsense writing. - 62.7 Staff should mark in any legible colour different to the colour used by the pupil and not in pencil. - 62.8 All work should be marked as seen. - 62.9 It is expected that the majority of marking in the Prep School is done with the child present and staff should emphasise one or two teaching points only. - 62.10 It is ideal for the teacher and assistant to move around the room marking and commenting whilst the children are still working. - 62.11 Younger children are encouraged to write freely and independently so emergent writing is accepted with very little correction.

-62 Presentation
+63 Presentation

-- 62.1 Children should be encouraged to present their work as neatly as possible.

-- 62.2 When erasing errors the use of tippex is not permitted.
-All errors should be corrected by drawing a neat horizontal line through the error itself.

-- 62.3 All work must be dated and each piece of work should have a title (underlined).
+- 63.1 Children should be encouraged to present their work as neatly as possible. - 63.2 When erasing errors the use of tippex is not permitted.
+All errors should be corrected by drawing a neat horizontal line through the error itself. - 63.3 All work must be dated and each piece of work should have a title (underlined).

-- 62.4 Children should be reminded to use DUMTUMS when presenting their work:
+- 63.4 Children should be reminded to use DUMTUMS when presenting their work:

 - D ate

 - U nderline

 - M iss a line

 - Title

 - U nderline

 - M iss a line

 - S tart

-- 62.5 The Learning Focus or Objective should be underlined.
+- 63.5 The Learning Focus or Objective should be underlined.

-- 62.6 The Mathematics Department has its own presentation policy (see Maths Department Handbook).
+- 63.6 The Mathematics Department has its own presentation policy (see Maths Department Handbook).

-63 Marking and Presentation - Pre-Prep
+64 Marking and Presentation - Pre-Prep